 Press reports of various groups of members of Congress working on Social Security proposals include a bipartisan group led by Senators Bill Cassidy (R-LA) and Angus King (I-ME), along with a dozen other Senators.
 The two Senators have confirmed they are working on Social Security legislation, though they have been unwilling to share any details of their proposal with the public, except to confirm it may include the creation of a so-called “sovereign wealth fund” to help extend Social Security’s solvency.
 The National Committee does not have details on the Cassidy-King proposal.
 However, both the concept of such an investment fund and the deep benefit cuts that are inevitable in any such scheme will be painful for America’s workers and their families.
 We therefore believe any members of Congress who may be considering lending their support to this proposal need to fully understand two points: first, the so-called “sovereign wealth fund” is an illusion – a smokescreen to promote a deal that is “too good to be true”.
 Second, the benefit cuts that lurk beneath this plan do not make Social Security “more progressive” through only trimming benefits for wealthy individuals who don’t need Social Security.
-Instead, workers who represent the heart of the middle class, along with some of the most vulnerable among us, will bear the brunt of the cuts.
+Instead, workers who represent the heart of the middle class, along with some of the most vulnerable among us, will bear the brunt of any cuts.

 Borrowing money to play the stock market

 The Cassidy-King proposal would have the federal government borrow $1.5 trillion to invest in stocks, real estate and other risky, high-yield financial products.
 The funds would be given some time to grow, but eventually would need to accumulate enough earnings to pay back the loans, with interest, and still generate enough profits to shore up Social Security’s Trust Funds.
 The theory behind the investment fund is that, historically, stocks have outperformed bonds and markets have recovered quickly from periodic downturns.
 Therefore, the argument goes, relying on continued growth in the future would be a safe and pain-free way for Social Security to raise revenue.
-This scheme immediately raises the seeming contradiction between a Congress supposedly concerned about our current federal debt of $31.4 trillion while at the same time committing to borrow an additional $1.5 trillion to gamble on a constantly rising stock market.
+This scheme immediately raises the seeming contradiction between a Congress supposedly concerned about our current federal debt of $34.7 trillion while at the same time committing to borrow an additional $1.5 trillion to gamble on a constantly rising stock market.
 One might logically ask: if this scheme is such a great idea for Social Security, why not fund the entire federal government in this manner?
 Or if scale is an issue, why not create a similar fund to replace the taxes that fund our military?
 Or veteran’s health programs?

 The reason no one is considering such a dramatic change in how our nation raises funds to pay for important programs is because it is a risky gamble.
 Although it is true that over time markets can produce higher rates of return than Treasury bonds, the amount of time it has taken the markets to recover from downturns in the past has stretched as long as thirty years.
 Some of those who have confidence the market will always out-perform bonds tend to have a myopic view of history, and further to believe that recent experience is a reliable indicator of future performance.
 Members of the National Committee, many of whom are intimately familiar with the decades of economic fallout from the Great Depression, are not so easily fooled into believing in the fantasy of a stock market “free lunch”.
 Because so many seniors are highly dependent on their earned benefits to pay their bills, they are unwilling to risk their monthly checks on the mirage of a Wall Street paved with gold.
 More than half of seniors receive over one-half of their income from Social Security, and it provides at least 90 percent of income for more than one-in-five seniors.
 Without Social Security, almost 40 percent of American seniors would live in poverty.
 It is simply not an option for them to stop paying their bills for twenty or thirty years while waiting for a bear market to recover.